 It’s a good deal for the region, but if it fails to live up to the hype it’s not great for the immigrant.
 This often results in regret, and in a best-case scenario they figure out where locals are moving.
 At a certain point, word gets out and the previous hubs can be replaced as people move directly to the new region.
 The former hub then must fight an uphill battle to regain its reputation.

-Bosley Real Estate Ltd. is a full service boutique brokerage operating in Toronto, Niagara-on-the-Lake and Port Hope, Ontario since 1928.
-We have four centrally located offices and over 250 sales representatives selling and leasing homes and condominiums in all the vibrant communities we work in.
+Bosley Real Estate Ltd. is a full-service boutique brokerage operating in Toronto, Muskoka, Niagara-on-the-Lake, Port Hope, and Cambridge, Ontario since 1928.
+We have three centrally located offices in Toronto and over 250 sales representatives selling and leasing homes and condominiums in all the vibrant communities we work in.
 Our brand is well recognized internationally thanks to our unique affiliation with Leading Real Estate Companies of the World.
 Our sales teams meet weekly to discuss market conditions, trending topics, and anecdotes that more accurately reflect the true temperature of the real estate market.